awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 **Disabling logging**
 If you disable logging, CloudFront doesn't delete the ACLs for either the bucket or the log files\.
 If you want, you can do that yourself\.

-## Required CMK key policy for SSE\-KMS buckets<a name="AccessLogsKMSPermissions"></a>
+## Required key policy for SSE\-KMS buckets<a name="AccessLogsKMSPermissions"></a>

-If the S3 bucket for your standard logs uses server\-side encryption with AWS KMS\-managed keys \(SSE\-KMS\) using a customer\-managed Customer Master Key \(CMK\), you must add the following statement to the key policy for your CMK\.
-This allows CloudFront to write log files to the bucket\. \(You can’t use SSE\-KMS with the default CMK because CloudFront won’t be able to write log files to the bucket\.\)
+If the S3 bucket for your standard logs uses server\-side encryption with AWS KMS keys \(SSE\-KMS\) using a customer managed key, you must add the following statement to the key policy for your customer managed key\.
+This allows CloudFront to write log files to the bucket\. \(You can’t use SSE\-KMS with the AWS managed key because CloudFront won’t be able to write log files to the bucket\.\)

 ```
 {